 Magnetic Dampers (Eddy Current Dampers)

-The opposing (damping) force being proportional to the relative velocity of the conductor and the magnets, acts as a viscous damping force; this qualifies magnetic dampers (eddy current dampers) as viscous dampers.
+The opposing (damping) force, being proportional to the relative velocity between the conductor and the magnets, acts as a viscous damping force; this qualifies magnetic dampers (eddy current dampers) as viscous dampers.
 Demonstration of magnetic damping is commonly conducted by dropping a magnet down a copper tube.
-In addition to structural vibration abatement, magnetic dampers are used in braking applications (e.g., in roller coasters, elevators, race cars) as well as automobile suspension.
-The advantages of magnetic dampers include, but not limited to, being liquid-free, temperature independent, non-contact and thus nearly maintenance-free.

 Applications

 The blue traces in Figure 5 depict the magnitude and phase of the frequency response function of an underdamped structure.
 They clearly show two resonant modes at 6 and 12 Hz.
 The red traces on the same figure present the same frequency response function after two dashpots were installed to the structure.
-Comparison of the blue and red traces in Figure 5 shows the effectiveness of the viscous dampers in dampening both resonant modes.
+Comparison of the blue and red traces in Figure 5 shows the effectiveness in dampening both resonant modes.

 Figure 5 Frequency response functions of a structure without (blue traces) and with (red traces) viscous damping